leobmend/leobmend/README.md

 ## :speech_balloon: ... but keep talking too!

 Ask me about: Movies, TV series, games, music, politics, football, basketball or whatever.
-[All we need to do is make sure we keep talking!](https://www.youtube.com/watch?v=wbOTkDn49qI)
+Because [all we need to do is make sure we keep talking!](https://www.youtube.com/watch?v=wbOTkDn49qI)